Breathing Air Quality Testing for Air Compressors

 Several sectors rely on absolutely pure gas for breathing:

-- Oil and Gas: for confined space entry work
+- Oil & Gas: For confined space entry work.

 How Often Should You Test Your Breathing Air?

-- When location changes: if compressors are moved to new environments
+- When location changes: If mobile breathing-air compressors are moved to new environments.

-According to data from the British Compressed Air Society (BCAS), facilities that implement air testing at least every three months reduce workplace air-related incidents by 87% compared to those testing annually.
+According to data from the BCAS (British Compressed Air Society), facilities that implement air testing at least every three months reduce workplace air-related incidents by 87% compared to those testing annually.

 The Testing Process: What to Expect